saskasandholm/this-or-that-frame/README.md

 - `/src/app` - Next.js application routes
 - `/src/components` - Reusable UI components
 - `/src/lib` - Utility functions and shared logic
+- `/src/hooks` - Custom React hooks
+- `/src/context` - React context providers
 - `/prisma` - Database schema and migrations
 - `/docs` - Project documentation and implementation notes

+## Authentication

+This project uses Farcaster Auth-kit for authentication.
+Users can sign in with their Farcaster accounts to track their voting history, earn achievements, and access protected features.

+Key authentication features include:

+- Sign in with Farcaster account
+- Persistent sessions with secure cookies
+- Protected routes with middleware
+- User profile data from Farcaster

+For more details, see the [Farcaster Authentication Documentation](/docs/FARCASTER_AUTH.md).

 ## Working with Components